TAO started in late 2002 as a joint project between the public research center Henri Tudor and the University of Luxembourg.

 In 2007, TAO was selected to deliver the first Electronic Reading Assessment (ERA) option for the PISA 2009 cycle, thereby breaking into the international market.

-In 2008, after a series of successful deployments, TAO received a large investment in by DIPF, the German Institute for International Educational Research.
+In 2008, after a series of successful deployments, TAO received a large investment by DIPF, the German Institute for International Educational Research.
 This enabled TAO to re-factor the code for version 2.0, improving software quality and paving the way for a public release of the platform under the GPL-2 license.

 OECD selected TAO as the core platform to deliver both the background questionnaire and the cognitive assessment test.
 Since then, the use of TAO has been expanded to provide advanced scenario-based items such as complex problem-solving in technology-rich environments, including fully automatic scoring of these items based on user action log analysis.